 If you use any emergency credit, you'll need to buy enough credit to repay it when you next top up.
 This is as well as any credit you’ll need to cover your usual energy use.

 It's important you look after your key or card.
 This means keeping it clean and in good working condition.

 If it gets dirty or damaged, it might not work.
-You may then need to pay for a replacement.

 When you're away from home